Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 The research has grown so extensive, I had to split this article in two—otherwise, we’d be venturing into novella territory.

 And yet, the journey is far from over. <br>
-Join me in Part 2 to continue exploring the remarkable legacy of Ōmori Sokun.
+Join me in [part 2](/sokun-part2/) to continue exploring the remarkable legacy of Ōmori Sokun.